Avoiding Credit Card Fraud and Identity Theft When Traveling

 In the event that you do become a victim, the most important thing to do is not panic

-Every year, thousands of people become victims of credit card fraud and identity theft while traveling.
-Not only can it ruin a trip, but it can require a lot of work to remedy and cause a lot of stress in the process.
+Do you have an upcoming trip?
+Your identity is your most important asset.
+So whether you're traveling across the state or around the world, don't forget to take the necessary precautions to protect it.
+Thousands of people each year become victims of fraud and identity theft while traveling.
+Not only can it ruin a trip, it can require a lot of work to remedy and cause a lot of stress in the process.

 - Notify your credit card companies that you will be leaving town.

 - Thin down your wallet and purse.

 - Avoid front-desk fraudsters.

 It may seem like a silly thing to do, but alerting your credit card companies to your upcoming travel can solve a lot of headaches before they happen.
 Depending upon your destination, your comapnies may decline your legitimate charges as potential fraud, which can prevent you from purchasing what you need.
 Additionally, though, your credit card company can be on the alert to transactions that might get initiated in places other than where you are traveling, which can prevent potential fraud.
 So let the credit card companies know where you are going and when.
 Much of this can now be done online without talking to a live person.

 Many people take too much stuff with them on vacation, which includes valubales and unnecessary credit and debit card.
 Leave the items you don't need at home.
 Many experts suggest taking two credit cards with you, keeping one with you and keeping the other in your hotel room.

 While none of us want to think that anything bad will ever happen to us, bad things sometimes happen.
 In the event that you get held up by thieves in a strange city, keep a spare wallet with you containing a few dollars and some old hotel room keys.
 If you get held up, you can hand over the spare wallet and keep the real thing.
 If keeping a spare wallet isn't an option, carry only the items you need at any given time and keep things separated so you don't have to hand over everything.